underscoreio/essential-slick/src/pages/4-data_modelling.md

 SELECT * FROM "user" WHERE "email" = NULL
 ~~~

 Null comparison is a classic source of errors for inexperienced SQL developers.
 No value is actually equal to `null`---the equality check evaluates to `null`.
-To resolve this issue, SQL provides two operators: `IS NULL` and `IS NOT NULL`, which are provided in Slick by the methods `isEmpty` and `isDefined` defined on any `Reps[Option[A]]`:
+To resolve this issue, SQL provides two operators: `IS NULL` and `IS NOT NULL`, which are provided in Slick by the methods `isEmpty` and `isDefined` defined on any `Rep[Option[A]]`:

 --------------------------------------------------------------------------------------------------------
 Scala Code              Operand Column Types               Result Type        SQL Equivalent